CrappyYoda22/Wurst-Client-Bugs/.github/CONTRIBUTING.md

 1. **Do not duplicate existing bug reports!**
 Before reporting a bug, always search through the existing bug reports to make sure that your bug has not been reported already!

+1. **Keep your bug reports separated!**
+If you have multiple bugs that you want to report, make a separate bug report for each one of them!
+Do not sqeeze them all together into one bug report!

 1. **Be specific about the bug!**
 Always include necessary details such as the steps to reproduce the bug!
 Just saying "Wurst doesn't work" doesn't help anyone.